stitchfix/stitches/README.md

   > bin/rails generate stitches:add_disabled_at_to_api_clients
   ```

-- If you have a version lower than 3.6.0, you need to run two generators:
+- If you are upgrading from a version between 3.3.0 and 3.5.0 you need to run two generators:

   ```
   > bin/rails generate stitches:add_deprecation
   > bin/rails generate stitches:add_disabled_at_to_api_clients
   ```

-- If you have a version lower than 4.1.0, you need to run one generator:
+- If you are upgrading from a version between 3.6.0 and 4.0.2 you need to run one generator:

   ```
   > bin/rails generate stitches:add_disabled_at_to_api_clients